Rustam9724/Rustam9724/README.md

 [cssMemSlider](https://rustam9724.github.io/cssMemSlider/cssMemSlider/index.html "cssMemSlider") - a project where you can enjoy a little slideshow

-[online-store](https://rustam9724.github.io/online-store/online-store/dist/index.html "omline-store") - an online store where you can choose a guitar of your choice
+[online-store](https://rustam9724.github.io/online-store/online-store/dist/index.html "online-store") - an online store where you can choose a guitar of your choice

+[custom-video](https://rustam9724.github.io/custom-video/dist/index.html "custom-video") - custom video player built and styled with scss, typescript and webpack

 [audio-player](https://rustam9724.github.io/audio-player/audio-player/index.html "audio-player") -
 a small application with which you can listen to your favorite music